minidomo/dosu/README.md

 cd dosu
 ```

-2. Setup `config.json`
+2. Set up `config.json`

 If you don't have a `config.json` file in the root directory, run the following to create the file:

 ```
-make config
+node scripts/config-init.js
 ```

 Follow the comments in `config.json` to properly assign values.
+Since it's a JSON file, delete the comments once the file is set up.

 3. Build the Godot bindings for C++